 Manual Pinning vs. Tailwind for Pinterest

 New to Tailwind?
-You can get started with this manual pinning strategy for free!
-Here’s a free Tailwind trial and $15 coupon, should you decide to upgrade to a paid plan.
+You can get started with these tips for free!
+Here's a free Tailwind trial and $15 coupon, should you decide to upgrade to a paid plan.

 Tailwind FREE Trial + Coupon

 Get 100 FREE scheduled pins + $15 credit towards a paid plan!

 Here are 3 reasons I have personally used Tailwind to manually pin:

 1. “Repinning” Your Own Pins with the Tailwind Chrome Extension

 Since Pinterest has hinted that they don't love it when you repin content from your own boards directly from Pinterest (or at least, it's not likely to help you), you can use an approved Pinterest scheduler like Tailwind to help – even if you want the pin to post right away.